Svalbard Circumnavigation

 Single Cabin Supplement

 When booking online, you can choose the option to "Upgrade to single occupancy".
 This will guarantee you the whole cabin to yourself, for an additional fee.
 If you don't select this option, then another traveler of the same sex might be placed into the same cabin with you.
+Exceptions may apply.

 What's included

-English-speaking expedition team
+Experienced English-speaking expedition staff.

-Nature hikes and Zodiac cruises per itinerary
+Nature hikes and Zodiac cruises according to the itinerary.

-Information briefings and lectures by expedition team
+Information briefings and lectures by the expedition team.

-Special photo workshop
+Special photo workshop.

-Welcome and farewell cocktails
+Welcome and farewell cocktails.

-Digital visual journal link after voyage, including voyage log, gallery, species list and more!
+Digital visual journal link after the voyage, including a voyage log, photo gallery, species list, and more.

 What's not included